Infographic Of The Day: Using Nike+ To Map A Year Of Running

 Running has always seemed like pure masochism to me, but for many urbanites it’s the best and only way to get daily exercise.
-Seeing a whole city’s worth of this activity, over a whole year, paints the urban landscape in a whole new light — which was exactly the effect that interactive design collective YesYesNo, working in collaboration with DualForces, was going for in their visualization for Nike, which used anonymous data from Nike+ users in New York, London, and Tokyo to paint synapse-like trails over the cityscapes.
+Seeing a whole city’s worth of this activity, over a whole year, paints the urban landscape in a whole new light — which was exactly the effect that interactive design collective YesYesNo was going for in their visualization for Nike, which used anonymous data from Nike+ users in New York, London, and Tokyo to paint synapse-like trails over the cityscapes.

 The visualization was installed on three screens in Nike’s Soho-based store in Manhattan, displaying “the day from morning to night, showing a year’s worth of runs played out at the same time of day,” says YesYesNo partner Theodore Watson.
 “The software follows a single run from start till completion.
 When the run is finished it finds the next nearby run and follows that one.